parisbutterfield/restswitchmate/README.md

 #### AuthServer
 is responsible for getting the authentication token from the device.
 A SocketIO Flask application will walk the user through getting the auth token.
 SocketIO is used because the auth process is async and REST wouldn't fit.
 If you have stored all auth keys, you can disable auth server.
-It does not need to run for status and switching.
+It is not need to run for status and switching.
-You can also start auth by visiting

-`/auth?macaddress=<macaddress>`
+You can start auth by visiting `/auth?macaddress=<macaddress>` or clicking "Authenticate" from the /status page of the StatusServer.
+Only one SocketIO client can be connected at a given time.
+Please close the window when authenticating multiple devices.

 <a href="https://s3.amazonaws.com/parisbutterfield.com/images/auth.png"> <img src="https://s3.amazonaws.com/parisbutterfield.com/images/auth.png" width="500"> </a>